DryWeightWatchers/JIF-4300-DryWeightWatchers/README.md

   ### Features
   #### For patients on the mobile interface:
-  - Patients may indicate a preference to be reminded/alerted by push notification or email notification.
+  - Patients may indicate a preference to be reminded/alerted by push notification and/or email notification.
   #### For providers on the desktop interface:
   - Providers may edit and remove notes and special field data from patient files to maintain information relevancy and better suit their needs.
   - Providers may indicate a preference to be reminded/alerted by email or text notification.